Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/README.md

 The Java coding conventions assumes that what can be checked automatically with a code formatter or static inspection has been implemented in advance.

 Format it with the code formatter.
-A code formatter that can be used immediately is provided.

 - [Java code formatter](./code-formatter.md)